reema0814/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 1. Once published, you can right-click on the dataflow in your workspace, select **Properties**, and rename your dataflow as **Transform Orders Dataflow**.

 ## Add a dataflow to a pipeline

 You can include a dataflow as an activity in a pipeline.
-Pipelines are used to orchestrate data ingestion and processing activities, enabling you to combine dataflows with other kinds of operation in a single, scheduled process.
-Pipelines can be created in a few different experiences, including Data Factory experience.
+Pipelines are used to orchestrate data ingestion and processing activities, enabling you to combine dataflows with other kinds of operations in a single, scheduled process.
+Pipelines can be created in a few different experiences, including the Data Factory experience.

 1. From your Fabric-enabled workspace, make sure you're still in the **Data Engineering** experience.
 Select **New**, **Data pipeline**, then when prompted, create a new pipeline named **Load Orders pipeline**.